gulsaharslan/gulsaharslan/README.md

 ### Software Developer from Istanbul

 ## 💫 About Me:
+After graduating from Yıldız Technical University's Environmental Engineering department, my passion for software development led me to focus on C# and .NET technologies.
+Starting in January 2024, I am committed to advancing my career in this field, with a particular focus on becoming a .NET Developer.
+By combining the theoretical knowledge I have gained with the projects I have developed, I aim to continuously learn and contribute to the software industry.

 I'm currently learning .Net Framework<br>How to reacth me: gulsharslan@gmail.com<br>Fun fact: I have two cats and one dog